Veolinan/Veolinan/README.md

-- 👋 Hi, I’m @FMasigwa
+- 👋 Hi, I’m Veolinan
 - 👀 I’m interested in Computer security and coding
 - 🌱
 - 💞️ I’m looking to collaborate on web development and python projects